paradigmxyz/reth/bitfinity.md

 When running the node, it will also run a block import process.
 This process will download the blocks from the network and import them into the database.
 This process can take a long time, depending on the network speed and the number of blocks to import.

-Before running the node, you will need to have a `bitfinity.spec.json` file in the root of the project.
-This file should contain the genesis block and other configuration options for the node.
-An example of this file can be found in the root of the project.

 To run the node, use the following command:

 ```sh